ceramicstudio/js-3id-did-provider/readme-template.md

 # Identity Wallet
 🆔-wallet

-3Box `identity-wallet-js` is a JavaScript SDK that allows Ethereum JavaScript wallet developers to natively support 3Box identity and authentication functionalities, including: creating 3Box accounts, adding authentication methods (Ethereum keys), and responding to authentication requests for 3Box accounts as well as spaces.
+IdentityWallet is a JavaScript SDK that allows developers to create and manage 3ID identities on the Ceramic network.
+It exposes a [DID Provider](https://eips.ethereum.org/EIPS/eip-2844) interface which exposes JOSE signing and decryption though a JOSN-RPC interface.
+IdentityWallet can be used in combination with [js-did](https://github.com/ceramicnetwork/js-did).

 ## Getting Started